Womanhood Diaries, Vol. 4: The People Who Loved Us and Lied to Us

 I’m learning to hold compassion for both.

-The parts of me people call “too much” or “too loud” are the very pieces of me I’ve been searching for.
-I thought I was seeking a partner, but what I was truly after was myself, the parts I swallowed.
+The parts of me that people call “too much” or “too loud” are the very pieces I’ve been searching for.
+I thought I would find them in a partner, but what I was truly after was myself, the parts I swallowed.

 Silence is a burden we carry until we have the courage to speak.